Wilhelm Edinger

-Wilhelm Edinger (19 October 1659 - 4 July 1733) was a Danish merchant and ship-owner.
+Wilhelm Edinger (19 October 1659 – 4 July 1733) was a Danish merchant and ship-owner.

 Early life and education

 Edinger was born on 19 October 1659 in Copenhagen, the son of wine merchant Johan Vilhelm Edinger (died 1667) and Elisabeth Kriech (died 1704).
 After his father's death, his mother was married in 1669 to wine merchant Johan Funck).
 His paternal family had been wine merchants in Copenhagen since the beginning of the century.
 They had close ties to the Lehn and Motzfeldt families.
 Peter Motzfeldt became his guardian upon the early death of his father.

 Career

-Edinger's marriage to Gylbert Wigand Michelbecker's daughter secured him a position in some of Copenhagen's most prominent business circles.
+Edinger's marriage to Gysbert Wigand Michelbecker's daughter secured him a position in some of Copenhagen's most prominent business circles.
 In 1690 he took a citizenship as a merchant and already in the same year he was mentioned among the city's most distinguished shipowners.
 In 1691 he helped draft the Exchange Ordinance (Børsordinansen).
 He was also elected as one of the directors of the Danish East India Company.
 In 1700 he was a member of a trade commission.

 In 1723, together with two other merchants, he submitted a proposal to give Copenhagen a monopoly to stock wine, tobacco and salt.
 Although the proposal was immediately rejected by Kommercekollegiet, it was implemented by poster of 1 June 1726, but the monopoly was lifted again in 1730.
 He ran an extensive trade, particularly in West French and Spanish ports, partly with his own ships, partly in partnership with others.
 In addition to trading in goods, he ran an extensive brokerage and commission business, arranging exchange transactions and payments for the Rentekammeret.